Lekan-E/Arsenal-ETL-Design/README.md

 Tables extracted:

 ## Action
+I aimed to build a databse that contained the following data about Arsenal Football Club : Player Statistics (Shooting, Passing, Defending, Goalkeeping), Transfer History, Season Ratings, Player Wages, League Standing and Player's Personal Information. <br/>

-The following libraries and tools were used to achieve the ETL Process:
+To extract data, I used the following libraries and tools were used to achieve the ETL Process:

 ### WEBSCRAPING
 The main way of collecting the data was through web scraping from various sports websites.
 To achieve this, I worked solely with Python and applied the following webscraping techniques and tools below: